scott-knight/linux-on-windows-11/customize-linux.md

 ### Force Install of Updated Libraries

-After you run updates, you may get notice that a couple of libraries were not updated.
+After you run updates, [you may see a notice that a couple of libraries were not upgraded](https://askubuntu.com/questions/601/the-following-packages-have-been-kept-back-why-and-how-do-i-solve-it).
 If you want to force update, you can run the following:

 ```sh
 sudo aptitude full-upgrade